Tech-at-DU/Flask-Playlister/P11-Adding-Route-For-Comments/content.md

 This is a chicken and egg problem.
 We'd like to see comments but can't see any if they don't exist in the database.
 For this reason we chose to write the code that creates comments first.
 Now we will write the code to display comments.

-> [action]
->
-> Open `app.py` and make these changes to a playlist's show route, so that it also shows comments for a single playlist:
+Open `app.py` and make these changes to a playlist's show route, so that it also shows comments for a single playlist:
->

 ```python
 # app.py
 @app.route('/playlists/<playlist_id>')